Terms of Business

 Chambers adheres to the Bar Council Equality Code.

-Chambers invites you to contact No. 1 High Pavement Chambers in the first instance on 0115 941 8218 and speak to either of our Senior Clerks Jaclyn Richardson or John Todd with whom you can discuss your complaint on an informal basis.
-They will make a note of the details of your complaint and what you would like done about it.
-They will discuss your concerns and aim to resolve them.
-They will record the outcome should the matter resolve and also check with you that you are satisfied the matter is resolved.
+Chambers invites you to contact No. 1 High Pavement Chambers in the first instance on 0115 941 8218 and speak to our Senior Clerk Jaclyn Richardson with whom you can discuss your complaint on an informal basis.
+She will make a note of the details of your complaint and what you would like done about it.
+She will discuss your concerns and aim to resolve them.
+She will record the outcome should the matter resolve and also check with you that you are satisfied the matter is resolved.

 If you are not happy with the outcome then you are invited to write to the Head of Chambers, Micheal Auty QC.
 All formal complaints will be acknowledged within 7 working days and investigated by the Complaints team.
 A report on the findings will be provided as soon as possible.
 If it is not possible to provide a full response within 28 days you will be provided with an update on the progress of the investigation.

-Please note Chambers will not deal with complaints that fall outside of a twelve month period from the date on which the act or omission rose save for in exceptional circumstances.
+Please note Chambers will not deal with complaints that fall outside of a twelve month period from the date on which the act or omission arose save for in exceptional circumstances.